So why has the NHS – a public service, fallen from grace?

 Poor contracts for some

 GPs have also entered with lucrative contracts renegotiated over time and paid attractive pensions.
 The older on call disappeared and the family doctor relationship has withered with the dependency on locum doctors.
-It is not that locum doctors are poor – far from it, they just are too parapetetic.
+It is not that locum doctors are poor – far from it, they just are too peripatetic.

-Hospitals are like growing cities and form jungles of glass and concrete which date quickly
+Hospitals are like growing cities and form jungles of glass and concrete, which date quickly.

 Whole time equivalents